 Access to Student Records

-Written consent generally must: 1) specify the records to be disclosed; 2) state the purpose of the disclosure; 3) identify the party or class of parties to whom the disclosure may be made; and 4) be signed and dated by the student.
-If the release is for disclosure to an insurer or its representative, the release must also include an expiration date no later than one year from the original authorization, or two years for a life insurance application.
-If the student requests, the school shall provide him or her with a copy of the records released pursuant to the informed consent
+A written consent generally must: 1) specify the records to be disclosed; 2) state the purpose of the disclosure; 3) identify the party or class of parties to whom the disclosure may be made; and 4) be signed and dated by the student.
+If the student requests, the school shall provide him or her with a copy of the records released pursuant to the informed consent.

 Release Without Consent